snowplow/dbt-snowplow-media-player/docs/markdown/snowplow_media_player_common_cols.md

 {% enddocs %}

 {% docs col_impressions %}
-The number of pageviews where a media content was rendered regardless of whether the media was actually played or not.
+The number of player instance (media sessions) where a media content was rendered regardless of whether the media was actually played or not.
 {% enddocs %}

 {% docs col_avg_playback_rate %}